jakemoody/courses-plotly-python/chapter2.md

 # Create the fig object

-# Use py.plot to create the plat!
+# Use py.plot to create the plot!

 ```